Lisa Shriver

 Dr. Lisa Shriver, DVM

 Dr. Shriver graduated from The Ohio State University’s College of Veterinary Medicine in 2009.
-She is very passionate about learning and sharing knowledge related to the ever-evolving fields of shelter medicine, veterinary forensics, field medicine and access to care for underserved populations.
-She has been part of the University of Florida shelter medicine instructional team on and off since 2013.
+She is passionate about learning and sharing knowledge related to the ever-evolving fields of shelter medicine, veterinary forensics, field medicine, and access to care for underserved populations.
+She has been part of the University of Florida Shelter Medicine instructional team since 2013.

-After completing an academic small-animal rotating internship, she spent time consulting with national animal welfare organizations during large-scale animal rescue and temporary sheltering events (ex. natural disasters, hoarding and puppy mill cases.)
-She continued to advance her education by completing graduate certificate programs in both Veterinary Forensic Sciences and Shelter Medicine through the University of Florida, and for several years served as Courtesy Lecturer in Shelter Medicine at UF while pursuing her Master’s degree.
-She began consulting as a field medicine veterinarian with Rural Area Veterinary Services in 2012.
-In 2015, she joined that team full-time to spearhead a pilot outreach program providing regular access to veterinary care for the San Carlos Apache Tribe utilizing some methods and the general philosophy of the Pets For Life program.
-Over the next four years, she became inspired by this work to support progressive and sustainable community-based animal welfare solutions that result in lasting social change for underserved communities.
+After completing an academic small-animal rotating internship, she consulted with national animal welfare organizations during large-scale animal rescue and temporary sheltering events (ex. natural disasters, hoarding, and puppy mill cases).
+She continued to advance her education by completing Graduate Certificates in both Veterinary Forensic Sciences and Shelter Medicine at the University of Florida.
+She spent several years consulting as a field medicine veterinarian with Rural Area Veterinary, spearheading an outreach program providing regular access to veterinary care for the San Carlos Apache Tribe in Arizona.
+Since 2020, she has provided compassionate end-of-life services as an associate veterinarian with Lap of Love.

 Courses Taught: